Cover: C.T. McMillan

 Kiddo sat up straight.
 “On my way.“

 “Quit questioning me, Volk!
 We’re taking the safe route.
 Got it?”

 “Everything okay?” asked Enzo.

-“Just work stuff.
-Might need to work late up town a bit.”
+Kiddo smiled.
+“Work stuff.
+Might need to stay late up town a bit.”

 “Mm-hm… Sorry, babe.”

-She smiled and rested her head on his shoulder, holding his arm.
+She smiled and rested her head on his shoulder.

 The street lights weren’t much help.
 Only a few actually worked and most of them flickered.
 The best illumination came from a full moon hanging above the street.
 Kiddo stared at it as she walked.
 Cut across the ash-white surface where the dark lines and circles of the Luna Colony, dotted with lights from residences on the morning cycle and landing pads.

 She moved carefully and at a smooth pace, bringing her whole foot to the pavement starting from the heel.
 Kiddo kept her head on a swivel, glancing over her shoulder at regular intervals.
 The street was deserted, but all it takes is one witness to get you pinched.

 Most of the lights were on at the apartment, including one over the stoop.
 Kiddo stood just before the first step and looked around the front windows, scanning for silhouettes and even the slightest sign of movement.
 She turned to the street to her left and waved her arm.
 A Gori sitting in a car down a ways got out on to the sidewalk, leaving her with a wave back.